Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Connection between robust estimators and heavy-tailed distributions

 In order to understand clearly the difference with gamma GLM in terms of tail behaviour, let us have a close look at the two tails of $g_{\nu, c}$ separately.
 We compare the latter with a gamma PDF with a mean parameter of $1$, corresponding to the central part of $g_{\nu, c}$.
 On the right side, when $z \rightarrow \infty$, with $\nu$ fixed, the dominant term of the gamma PDF is $\exp(-\nu z)$; the decrease is thus exponential and faster than the polynomial decrease of $g_{\nu, c}$.
-On the left side, when $z \rightarrow 0$, the dominant term of the gamma PDF is $z^{\nu - 1}$, which decreases polynomially (when $\nu > 1$), in contrast to $g_{\nu, c}$ that instead increases polynomially (the condition for the left part to exist is $c / \sqrt{\nu} - 1 < 0$).
+On the left side, when $z \rightarrow 0$, both PDFs have essentially the same behaviour.
+When $0 < \nu < 1$, the dominant term of the gamma PDF, which is $z^{\nu - 1}$, increases polynomially, and it is the same for $g_{\nu, c}$ (we can show that when $0 < \nu < 1$, $c\sqrt{\nu} - 1 < 0$ when the left part exists).
+When $\nu > 1$, the gamma PDF decays polynomially when $z \rightarrow 0$ and it is the same for $g_{\nu, c}$ (at least when $c \geq 1$).

 There are three flaws with the model $f_{\bbeta, \nu, c}$ presented above and the associated M-estimator: i) its central part does not match that of a gamma PDF, but is proportional to it, which may negatively affect the efficiency in the absence of outliers, ii) the left part may exist when not useful, and iii) the tail decay is arguably not slow enough (we return to this point in \autoref{sec:proposed}), which may provide an explanation for the bounded, but not redescending, influence of outliers that was observed in \autoref{fig:estimates_yn}.
 In \autoref{sec:proposed}, we propose a robust alternative that is similar in essence to $f_{\bbeta, \nu, c}$ but does not have those three flaws.